ashm32/README-generator/README.md

 ## Tests

 To test this app, open the file in VS Code.
-Open the terminal, change directory into the root folder ‘readmeGen, and run ‘node index.js’.
+Open the terminal, change directory into the root folder ‘README-generator-main, and run ‘node index.js’.
 Answer the prompts and view the preview of the ‘README.md’ file in the root folder.

 ## Questions